alenjohn05/ryze/README.md

 | Twitter   |    :white_check_mark:    |
 | Vsco      |    :white_check_mark:    |

-> Rate limits are usually based on IP, so if `wau` doesn't work properly after a while, change your IP.
+> Rate limits are usually based on IP, so if `ryze` doesn't work properly after a while, change your IP.

 ### Thank you to
 - [holehe](https://github.com/megadose/holehe)